srawlins/allocation_stats/README.markdown

 ```

 These methods (`allocation_sourcefile`, etc) are not available outside
-`ObjectSpace.trace_object_allocations`.
+`trace_object_allocations()`.
 By the same token, you cannot trace any
 allocations that happen outside of a block passed to
-`ObjectSpace.trace_object_allocations`.
-Because of these limitations, a richer
+`trace_object_allocations()`.
+Because of these limitations, a richer API is
-API is necessary in order to take advantage of the new allocation-tracing
+necessary in order to take advantage of the new allocation-tracing features.
-features.
 This gem provides such an API.
 Let's look at more examples:

 Example from the specs
 ----------------------